venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/developer_guides/flsopskd/flsopskd.md

 ### What is FLSOPSKD Hardware Engine?

+\note please refer to TRM and datasheet for details of this hardware.

 To achieve this sort of scheduling, with Optiflash, FLSOPSKD Hardware Engine has been added on top of Flash controller.

 The following image shows the same: